Batley Variety Club

 Batley Variety Club was a variety club in Batley, West Yorkshire, England.
-During its existence, the club staged concerts by performers including Louis Armstrong, Shirley Bassey, Tom Jones, Roy Orbison, Eartha Kitt, Morecambe and Wise, Gene Pitney, Neil Sedaka, Ken Dodd, Helen Shapiro and many others.
+During its existence, the club staged concerts by performers including Louis Armstrong, Shirley Bassey, Tom Jones, Roy Orbison, Eartha Kitt, Morecambe and Wise, Gene Pitney, Neil Sedaka, Ken Dodd, Helen Shapiro and Johnny Mathis.
 At the peak of its success, the club had 300,000 members.
 It closed about 1978 and reopened as "Crumpets" night club.
 It closed again shortly afterwards and its contents were auctioned off.
-It reopened as "The Frontier" in the early 1980s and this eventually closed in 2016.
+It reopened as the "Frontier" in the early 1980s and this eventually closed in 2016.

-On hearing the news that the building was no longer to be used as a venue, singer Shirley Bassey commented: "I have many happy memories of singing at the Batley Variety Club so sorry to hear it is closing."
+On hearing the news that the building was no longer to be used as a venue, singer Shirley Bassey commented, "I have many happy memories of singing at the Batley Variety Club so sorry to hear it is closing."
 The building was converted to a gym in 2017.

 Origins

 The club was designed and built by James and Betty Corrigan in early 1967 on top of a disused sewage site on Bradford Road in Batley.
 The build was interrupted when local authority inspectors discovered that the building was six inches too close to the road.
 Demolition took place and work continued but, despite this setback, the club managed to open on 27 March 1967 as planned.
 The headline act on opening night was The Bachelors.

-James and Betty Corrigan had travelled to Las Vegas to research how the clubs worked there in order to work out a design for Batley.
+The Corrigans had travelled to Las Vegas to research how the clubs worked there in order to work out a design for Batley.
 The ground floor of the club was excavated so that on entering, the public would walk down to their tables which would be arranged in tiers, five in all, forming a horseshoe embracing the stage from the bottom up, thus giving the audience unobstructed views.
 The ceilings were low, offering an intimate atmosphere, and the resident band was situated at the back of the stage rather than in a traditional orchestra pit so that the artistes could be closer to the audience.
 The club held 1,750 people seated, with standing room for more, and it was this large capacity which facilitated low admission prices for major acts.
 Food was served in baskets with plastic cutlery to avoid clinking noises that could disturb the acts on stage.
-There were two long bars than ran down either side of the club.
+There were two long bars that ran down either side of the club.